 The Equality Act would provide consistent and explicit anti-discrimination protections for LGBTQ+ people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.

-Despite significant steps forward, LGBTQ+ Americans lack basic legal protections in states across the country.
-The patchwork nature of state non-discrimination laws and the lack of permanent, comprehensive federal non-discrimination laws leaves millions of people subject to uncertainty and potential discrimination that impacts their safety, their families, and their day-to-day lives.
+Despite significant steps forward, lesbian, gay, bisexual, transgender, and queer (LGBTQ+) Americans continue to experience discrimination across the country.
+The patchwork nature of state non-discrimination laws and the lack of permanent, comprehensive federal non-discrimination laws leave millions of people subject to uncertainty and potential discrimination that impacts their safety, their families, and their day-to-day lives.

 Our nation’s civil rights laws protect people on the basis of race, color, national origin, and in most cases, sex, disability, and religion.
 But federal law does not explicitly provide non-discrimination protections based on sexual orientation or gender identity.
 The need for these protections is clear—nearly two-thirds of LGBTQ+ Americans report having experienced discrimination in their personal lives.

 Everyone should have a fair chance to provide a home for their families and access essential services without fear of harassment or discrimination.